 “Because I knew that if we were not honorable, then we stood for nothing.
 I concluding immediately that we would not be intimidated, we would not go out of business, we will come back stronger than ever, and be an example of people who worked and lived with honor.
 And that meant taking care of our people and their children with respect and reverence.
 So we did that.
 We figured what we did and how we did it was our way of fighting idiots like bin Laden.
 You want us to fall apart?
 Then we will survive and flourish.
 You want to destroy us?
 Then we will insist even more on acting with honor.
 That’s what the foundation was for, is for.
 We want our defiance and reverence to echo for a century, so that the grandchildren of our people will know we stood for something, and acted honorably when it really counted.”

-Brian Doyle is the editor of Portland Magazine at the University of Portland – “the best spiritual magazine in America,” says Annie Dillard.
-See more at up.edu/Portland.
+Brian Doyle was the editor of Portland Magazine at the University of Portland – “the best spiritual magazine in America,” says Annie Dillard.
+He was the author of many books, before he passed away in 2017.

 (Photo: Rainbow on 9/10/15 in NYC by Ben Sturner via Twitter: @leverageagency)